pepoarc/tf2hud/README.md

 tried the usual huds from gamebanana.
-After using them for a while i forgot how stilized and fitting for the game the vanilla is (how come) so i decides to do it myself.
+After using them for a while i forgot how stilized and fitting for the game the vanilla is (how come) so i decided to do it myself.

 //Description
 This hud tries to replicate the vanilla feel